-As a result, women who are unpaid carers are more likely to be in less secure, lower paid work or to be unemployed.
-Under Section 58 of the 2008 Public Health Act, carers who suffer loss as a result of the person they care for being asked to self-isolate (such as parents) would ordinarily be entitled to compensation, This Coronavirus (Discretionary Compensation for Self-Isolation) Bill (and the UK Act before it) suspends this.
-This means that compensation is not mandatory.
+Women who are unpaid carers are more likely to be in less secure, lower paid work or to be unemployed.
+Under Section 58 of the 2008 Public Health Act, carers who suffer loss as a result of the person they care for being asked to stay at home (such as parents) would ordinarily be entitled to compensation.
+The Coronavirus (Discretionary Compensation for Self-Isolation) (Scotland) Act 2022 suspends the duty on health boards to provide compensation in these circumstances, meaning that payment of compensation is at the discretion of health boards instead.
+The Act is due to expire on 31 October 2022.